sussmanLab/cellGPU/README.md

 ## Project information
-Here are some convenient links to a variety of general information about the cellGPU project; all of the below can also be accessed from the "Project info" tab.
+Here are some convenient links to a variety of general information about the cellGPU project; all of the below can also be accessed from the @ref projectInfo tab.

 [Basic class overview](@ref basicinfo)